Benjamin Totori

 Benjamin Totori (born 20 February 1986) is a Solomon Islands footballer who plays as a striker for Kossa.
+He has played in the United States and New Zealand.

 Club career

 A small but speedy striker, Totori made his name at NZFC side YoungHeart Manawatu before moving to Richmond Athletic and then onto Waitakere United in 2007.
 In 2008, he moved abroad signing with the Portland Timbers in the United States after impressing New Zealand-born coach Gavin Wilkinson.

 Totori returned to Waitakere United after injury cut short his career in the USA.
 He joined Koloale FC Honiara in October 2010 after another successful spell in New Zealand.
 He immediately ended up top goalscorer in the Telekom S-league, netting 23 goals in only 19 matches.

 On 19 June 2012 it was announced Totori had signed a one-year deal with Hyundai A-League club Wellington Phoenix.

 On 14 June 2013, Totori and Wellington Phoenix mutually decided to terminate his contract, allowing him to join the Oakleigh Cannons for the remainder of the 2013 season.

 From 2014 until 2017 he played in his homeland for Western United.
-He played in New Zealand for Three Kings United in the NRFL Premier, for Lautoka from Fiji Premier League, Solomon Warriors, Ba and since July 2020 for Isabel United.
+He played in New Zealand for Three Kings United in the NRFL Premier, for Lautoka from Fiji Premier League, Solomon Warriors, Ba and in July 2020 for Isabel United.

+From 2021 until 2023 he played for Solomon Warriors F.C., Kossa F.C.then Laugu United.